Refurbishing Leyton Cricket Pavilion and the Tin Hut building

 Previous proposals for the Real Food Hub will not happen.

-The Council is now exploring opportunities to fund the Pavilion’s full restoration to its former glory and secure a long-term viable occupier to bring it back into active use, complementing the wider recreational use of the Sports Ground, and support The Council’s 15-minute neighbourhood approach.
+The Council is now exploring opportunities to fund the Pavilion’s full restoration to its former glory and secure a long-term viable occupier to bring it back into active use, complementing the wider recreational use of the Sports Ground.

 How did you select the new provider?